simpeg/community/governance.md

 ### Director of Operations

 This person oversees and manages an organization's day-to-day operations to ensure the organization achieves its objectives.
-This person coordinates maintenance & development, for example facilitating pull request reviews and software releases (Note that this doesn’t mean that they have to do all of the PR reviews and releases!).
+This person coordinates maintenance & development, for example facilitating pull request reviews and software releases.
+Note that this doesn’t mean that they have to do all of the Pull Request Reviews and Releases; they can delegate or request involvement from other Project Contributors.
 There is an expectation that this person invests in the technical and architectural strategy of the project.

+The Director of Operations and the Managing Director have the authority to grant (and revoke if necessary) access and administrative access to SimPEG repositories and associated resources.

 ### Community Discussion Channels

+Conversation and consensus building are an important part of SimPEG governance, and thus here, we specify the main communication channels used by the Project.
+- The [SimPEG slack](http://slack.simpeg.xyz/) is the main place for day-to-day communication and chat.
+This is where meeting links are circulated, and development discussions prompted.
+- Meetings are held weekly.
+The video-conferencing link is circulated in the #meetings channel on slack prior to the meeting.
+All meetings are recorded and available on [youtube](https://www.youtube.com/playlist?list=PLd9tNwsUm9jOagLQEnxdeIPE4L4bx5Ujg)
+- [Discourse](https://simpeg.discourse.group/) is used as a forum for asking and answering questions among the community.

 ### Institutional Partners

+Multiple stakeholders from academia, industry, and non-profit sectors participate in The Project as contributors and community members.
+No outside institution, individual, or legal entity has the ability to own, control, usurp, or influence the project other than by participating in the Project as Contributors.
+However, because institutions can be an important funding mechanism for the Project and people who contribute to it, it is important to formally acknowledge institutional participation in the project.
+These are Institutional Partners.

+An Institutional Contributor is any individual Project Contributor who contributes to the project as part of their official duties at an Institutional.
+An Institutional Partner is any recognized legal entity in any country that employs at least 1 Institutional Contributor.
+Institutional Partners can be for-profit or non-profit entities.

+Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to The Project as part of their official duties.
+To state this another way, the only way for a Partner to influence the project is by actively contributing to the open development of the project, in equal terms to any other member of the community of Contributors.
+Merely using Project Software in institutional context does not allow an entity to become an Institutional Partner.
+Financial gifts do not enable an entity to become an Institutional Partner.
+However, they can be acknowledged on the SimPEG website.
+Once an institution becomes eligible for Institutional Partnership, any Contributor can nominate them; nominations are approved by the Managing Director.

+If, at some point, an existing Institutional Partner stops having any contributing employees, then a one year grace period commences.
+If, at the end of this one-year period, they continue not to have any contributing employees, then their Institutional Partnership will lapse, and resuming it will require going through the normal process for new Partnerships.

+An Institutional Partner is free to pursue funding for their work on The Project through any legal means.
+This could involve a non-profit organization raising money from private foundations and donors or a for-profit company building proprietary products and services that leverage Project Software and Services.
+Funding acquired by Institutional Partners to work on The Project is called Institutional Funding.
+However, no funding obtained by an Institutional Partner can override the Managing Director.
+If a Partner has funding to do SimPEG work and the Community and Managing Director decides to not pursue that work as a project, the Partner is free to pursue it on their own.
+However, in this situation, that part of the Partner’s work will not be under the SimPEG umbrella and cannot use the Project trademarks in any way that suggests a formal relationship.

+Institutional Partner benefits are:
+- acknowledgement on the SimPEG website and in talks
+- ability to acknowledge their own funding sources on the SimPEG website and in talks
+- ability to influence the project through the participation
+- invitation of the Council Members to SciPy Developer Meetings

+A list of current Institutional Partners is maintained at TODO.

-### Updates to Governance
+### Changes to Governance

 We will hold an annual meeting dedicated to discussions of project governance in TODO:Month.
 At these meetings, we will review governance documents including this document and project roadmaps.
 Anyone is welcome to join these meetings.
-The authority to change the governance model is held by the Managing Director, but any changes to the governance model will be done in a consensus building process with the Managing Director, Project Contributors and the Community.
+The authority to change the governance model is held by the Managing Director, but any changes to the governance model will be done in a consensus building process between the Managing Director, Project Contributors and the Community.

 Suggestions to governance processes can always be raised in the interm at weekly meetings, in the #governance channel on [slack](http://slack.simpeg.xyz), or directly to the project directors.